google-marketing-solutions/advanced-bidding-manager/README.md

  2. Use the **Ads Bidding** menu > **Load Customer Ids** menu item.

 It will fetch all customer ids under a given LOGIN_CUSTOMER_ID and populate the "Customers" sheet.
-This Customer Ids will be used for both Load Targets and Simulations.
+This Customer Ids will be used for Load Targets, Simulations and Suggestions.

 If you want to load only specific CIDs, add them in the Customer ID column of the Customers sheet.